Salad and Go

-Salad and Go is an American drive-thru restaurant chain that specializes in salads, wraps, and breakfast.
-The brand is headquartered in Coppell, Texas, having moved from their original headquarters in Tempe, Arizona, in 2024.
-Additionally, the brand has two food production facilities in Phoenix and Dallas.
-Salad and Go is a privately held company with more than 140 locations operating across four states, including Arizona, Texas, Oklahoma and Nevada.
+Salad and Go was an American drive-through restaurant chain that specialized in salads, wraps, and breakfast.
+It was a privately held company with more than 70 locations operating across Arizona and Nevada.

+After moving its headquarters to Coppell, Texas in 2024, in January 2026, Salad and Go announced it would be relocating back to Arizona, where its headquarters had been previously.
+In August 2026, the company closed all its remaining locations after filing for Chapter 11 bankruptcy.

-The brand features a variety of fresh items such as salads, wraps, soups, breakfast burritos and bowls, cold brew coffee, and hand-crafted lemonades and iced teas.
+The brand featured a variety of fresh items such as salads, wraps, soups, breakfast burritos and bowls, cold brew coffee, and hand-crafted lemonades and iced teas.